-Join us for a lively book discussion and brown bag lunch in the Monrovia Community Center meeting room next door to the Monrovia Library.
+Join us for a brown bag lunch and book discussion at the Monrovia Community Center meeting room next door to the Monrovia Library.
 For more information contact Cindy Hewitt at 256-489-3392 or firstname.lastname@example.org.

 A New York Times Bestseller -- Gideon Cross came into my life like lightning in the darkness. .
 He was beautiful and brilliant, jagged and white-hot.
 I was drawn to him as I'd never been to anyone in my life.
 I craved his touch like a drug, even knowing it would weaken me.
 I was flawed and damaged, and Gideon knew.
 He had demons of his own.
 The bonds of his love transformed me, even as I prayed that the torment of our pasts didn't tear us apart...